 Within five minutes you will find out if our small-scale study environment is the right fit for you!

-Below, we explain what you can expect in each of the four years of the Bachelor Built Environment study programme, detailed information about planning, courses and projects can be found in the course catalogue of Built Environment (pdf).
+Below, we will explain what you can expect in each of the four years of the Built Environment bachelor’s programme; detailed information about planning, courses and projects can be found in the course catalogue of Built Environment (pdf).

 - Year 1

-In your first year, you explore all aspects of the field of Built Environment and start building your knowledge and skills base, before you choose a field to specialize in.
-In semester one, you will get a course to introduce you to the field of Built Environment to provide you with sufficient insight and inspiring examples from around the world.
-You learn the theory and practice of people and society, how cities work, how you can research them, analyse them and (re-)design them.
-A field trip is usually also part of each semester and you visit urban projects and organizations that work in the field.
+In your first year, you will explore all aspects of the field of Built Environment and start building your knowledge and skills base, before you choose a field to specialise in.
+In semester one, you will take a course to introduce you to the field of Built Environment, providing you with sufficient insights and inspiring examples from around the world.
+You will learn the theory and practice of people and society, how cities work, how you can research them, analyse them and (re-)design them.
+A field trip is usually also part of each semester and you will visit urban projects and organisations that operate in the field.
 You will observe how your future profession literally shapes society!